Ramzan Kadyrov: John Oliver

 In May 2016, Kadyrov engaged in a brief Instagram dispute with US television host John Oliver.
 Kadyrov had posted a message on Instagram asking for help in finding his lost cat.
 The posting led Oliver to make a five-minute segment on HBO's Last Week Tonight dealing with the cat's disappearance and, according to The Guardian, Kadyrov's penchant for posting of, for example, "regular videos of his work-outs in the gym", also on Instagram.
 In addition, Oliver teased Kadyrov "for his propensity" to wear T-shirts bearing the image of Russian President Vladimir Putin.
 After the show, Oliver posted a photo of himself holding a cat, captioned "@RKadyrov Is this your cat?"
-Kadyrov responded in English, according to The New York Times along with a doctored photo of Oliver wearing a Putin T-shirt, captioned, in part, "I am tired of jokes.
+Kadyrov responded in English, along with a doctored photo of Oliver wearing a Putin T-shirt, captioned, in part, "I am tired of jokes.
 I want to care for cats in Chechnya.
 By the way, Putin is our leader."